 How Medical Malpractice Attorneys Can Help

 An experienced medical malpractice lawyer can review the facts of your matter, identify relevant issues, and prepare and pursue a viable case.
-A lawyer can take the legal burden off of you by obtaining complete sets of medical treatment records from all necessary providers in an efficient and cost-effective manner, and then provide them to one or more qualified expert witnesses to review the case.
-If the reviewing experts find a basis for a claim, the medical malpractice lawyer can then file and pursue the case in court.
+A lawyer can take the legal burden off of you by obtaining complete sets of medical records from all necessary providers in an efficient and cost-effective manner, and then provide them to one or more qualified expert witnesses to review the case.
+If the reviewing expert finds a basis for a claim, the medical malpractice lawyer can then file and pursue the case in court.

 In New Jersey, there are a number of special rules that apply in medical malpractice matters.
 There are strict limits on the time in which a medical malpractice lawsuit may be filed.
 There are also certain requirements that must be met at the outset of a case, including the filing of an Affidavit of Merit from a qualified professional.
 The Affidavit of Merit is a sworn statement by a qualified professional stating that, at first blush, it appears there was a deviation from the accepted standard of care.
 Without such an affidavit, or affidavits, where there are defendants in multiple medical specialties, the injured patient’s case may be dismissed.

-At the Reinartz Law Firm, we have the experience and resources to pursue justice for injured victims of medical malpractice.
+At The Reinartz Law Firm, we have the experience and resources to pursue justice for injured victims of medical malpractice.
 Cases accepted by the firm are thoroughly reviewed, all medical records are obtained at the outset of the client’s retention, and the case is reviewed by one or more qualified medical professionals.
-Further, all lawsuits filed in court are prepared as if they will go to trial, since this is the only way to maximize the client’s claim.
+Further, all lawsuits filed in court are prepared as if they will go to trial since this is the only way to maximize the client’s claim.